Anticoder03/Anticoder03/README.md

 I'm a **Full Stack Developer** passionate about building modern, scalable applications.
 I love working with **front-end & back-end technologies** to create impactful projects.

 ---
+## 🔍 What Does "Anticoder03" Mean?

+The name **"Anticoder03"** represents:

+- **"Anti"** – A different or unconventional approach to coding, thinking outside the box.
+- **"Coder"** – Passion for programming and building creative solutions.
+- **"03"** – A unique identifier,  a favorite number.

+### 🚀 Philosophy Behind the Name
+"Anticoder03" symbolizes a **developer who challenges norms, writes efficient code, and innovates beyond traditional coding practices.**

+---

 ### 🚀 Tech Stack